 Next, you must effectively communicate what your business offers to your target audience.

-For some businesses, customers can easily figure out what you’re selling.
+For some companies, customers can quickly figure out what they’re selling.
 For instance, if you run a store that sells only left-hand-oriented products, it’s clear your customer base is left-handed people.

 However, it may not be so obvious for other niche businesses.
 For instance, sticking with the doggy resort example, many dog owners who use the services of pet resorts are unfamiliar with the benefits of a doggy swimming pool.

-Along with analyzing your customer profiles, you can reach out to your current customer base for assistance in this process.
+Along with analyzing your customer profiles, you can reach out to your current customer base for assistance.
+This helps you adjust your pricing strategy and develop sustainable practices to stay competitive.

-One way you can do this is by sending out a survey to current customers asking a few questions, such as:
+One way you can do this is by sending out a survey to current customers asking questions such as:

 - How did you find our business?

-- What influenced your decision to choose our business over competitors?
+- What influenced your decision to choose our company over competitors?

 - What aspects of our business do you value the most (convenience, affordability, the fact that we’re the only provider in town, etc.)?